Send a HS Student to Japan For Two Weeks This Summer

 - Have the following GPA (Japanese GPA: 3.5 or higher; Overall GPA: 3.0 or higher) or be a member of the National Honor Society

 - Must take Level 2 or Level 3 of the 2014 National Japanese Exam (NJE).
-The lead instructor must be a member of the American Association of Teachers of Japanese (AATJ) to apply.

 - Must take part in the entire itinerary (No deviations before, during or after the trip.
 Non-participants cannot accompany you during the trip.)